 Developing innovative drying strategies

-The project unites the complementary expertise of two academic partners with strong, relevant track records with industrial representatives from the main links in the food value chain and the Institute of Sustainable Process Technology as project coordinator.
+The project unites the complementary expertise of 2 academic partners with strong, relevant track records with industrial representatives from the main links in the food value chain and the Institute of Sustainable Process Technology as project coordinator.